abdelwahab-ahmed-shandy/Database-Design-with-ERD-EERD-Relational-Schemas-SQL-Implementation/README.md

 - Understand how to analyze system requirements and convert them into an ERD.
 - Learn to design relational schemas from ERDs.
 - Improve database design skills.
-- Learn to use various tools to create diagrams (e.g., Draw.io, MySQL Workbench, etc.).
+- Learn to use various tools to create diagrams (e.g., Draw.io, erdpluse etc.).

 ## 🚀 How to Use